EricWorkman/FPConcepts/README.md

 * Pattern Matching
 * map/reduce/filter
 * recursion
 * recursive processing of data structures
+* Separation of pure functional code from code with side effects

 There may be more (and these probably need expansion) so please add/comment!